HuiHe/huihe.github.io/source/_posts/nodejs810lambda.md

 ---
-title: Node.js 8.10 available in AWS lambda
+title: Use async or Promise in AWS lambda handler
 date: 2018-08-17 14:56:41
 tags: [node, js, lambda]
 ---

-In AWS lambda, using node.js before runtime 8.10, although you can use promise across all your code, but in top handler, you must follow this `callback` pattern. async/await is not supported in handler, even in other functions you must use something like babel to transform your code before deploy.
+In AWS lambda, before node.js runtime 8.10, although you can use promise across all your code, but in top handler, you must follow the below `callback` pattern. async/await is not supported in handler, even in other functions you must use something like babel to transform your code before deploy.

+### Previous callback pattern

 ```js
 const api = require('something');